d3fc/d3fc/site/src/components/data/financial.md

 {{{example-code}}}
 ```

 N.B.
 There is a default skip weekends filter applied after the data is generated for the specified number of days.
-Therefore the output will contain less than 10 items.
+However the output will still contain 10 items.

 <pre id="financial"></pre>
 <script type="text/javascript">